stellar-admin/website/input/docs/editors.md

 ## Default editors

-StellarAdmin tries to apply intelligent defaults to determine the editor for a particular field based on the data type of the field.
-The table below lists the circumstances under which each editor will be configured by default.
+StellarAdmin determines the default editor for a field based on the data type of the field.
+The table below lists the circumstances under which each editor will be configured as the default.

 Editor | Default for
 ---------|----------
- Boolean Editor | All fields with a data type of `bool` Date/Time Editor | All fields with a data type of `DateTime` or `DateTimeOffset` Select Editor | All fields with an `enum` data type.
+ Boolean Editor | All `bool` fields.
+ Date/Time Editor | All `DateTime` and `DateTimeOffset` fields.
+ Select Editor | All `enum` fields.
- Text Editor | All fields that do not match any of the other criteria
+ Text Editor | All fields that do not match any of the criteria above.

 ## Specifying an editor

-If you are not happy with the default editor, you can specify an editor when adding a field by calling the `HasEditor<TEditor>()` method.
-The `HasEditor<TEditor>()` method has an optional `configureEditor` parameter that allows you to specify parameters to customize the editor, such as the display format for the `DateEditor`.
+You can specify a specific editor by calling the `HasEditor<TEditor>()` method when adding a field.
+The `HasEditor<TEditor>()` method has an optional `configureEditor` parameter that allows you to specify properties to customize the editor, such as the display format for the `DateEditor` in the example below.

 ```cs
 builder.AddResource<BlogPost>(rb =>